rajtoshranjan/SF-Movies/README.md

 Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search.
-The data is available on <a href="https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am">DataSF: Film Locations.</a>
+The data is available on <a target="_blank" href="https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am">DataSF: Film Locations.</a>

 ## Technology Used